Does eating honey reduce halitosis?

 Manuka honey is a rich, dark liquid produced in New Zealand by bees that pollinate manuka bushes.
 In the conference presentation, researchers said that manuka honey has 127 times the amoung of methylglyoxal, an antimicrobial compound, than acacia honey.
 The team reasoned that manuka honey may be best for treating bad breath.

-Even so, a specialty breather freshener can kill more bacteria faster than a spoonful of sugary goo.
+Even so, a specialty breather freshener can attack more bad breath bacteria faster than a spoonful of sugary goo.
 You wouldn't use honey to clean your teeth, so why use it to freshen your breath?